phoole/di/README.md

     a service instance in the container.

     **Two reserved service references are '${#container}' and '${#config}'**.
-    These two are refering the container instance itself and the config instance it is using.
+    These two are referring the container instance itself and the config instance it is using.
 These two can be used just like other service references.

   - Using references